-An RPA was not conducted for this facility.
+An RPA analysis was completed for the last permit cycle.
 Due to permit synchronization, the previous permit cycle was reduced to a time period of less than 5 years.
-Therefore, all final effluent limitations from the short term permit have been carried over to this permit.
-The following conservative assumptions have been made regarding the facility:
+Therefore, all RPA results from short term permit have been carried over to this permit.